 Agree with your first paragraph 100%.
 This will only encourage teams to harass, impede frustrate 97.

 I don’t believe the context really matters.
 In fact some randomness to it likely helps McDavid.
 If the players around the league see Connor as more of a loose cannon, that might get him a little more open ice.
-Pacifists doesn’t get a wide berth.
+Pacifists don’t get a wide berth.

 Everyone is also forgetting a really interesting year in NHL history.
 2005-06.